Location: Southwest Colorado

 During the day Ouray (pronounced “you-ray” by the locals) is a popular stop for sightseers driving the San Juan Skyway, a stunning 233-mile loop that crosses four high passes and connects Ouray to Silverton, Durango, Cortez, and Telluride (going clockwise around the loop).
 The Skyway’s steady stream of tourists helps support a good selection of restaurants, bars and breweries along with a range of accommodations that includes condos, cabins and home vacations rentals, B&B’s, hotels/motels and campground/RV parks.

 By 4pm the day trippers plying the scenic byways disappear and the town takes on a more laid back, family atmosphere.
-Be sure to spend at least one of your evenings strolling Ouray’s backstreets admiring the beautifully restored Victorian architecture.
+Be sure to spend at least one of your evenings strolling Ouray’s back streets admiring the beautifully restored Victorian architecture.
 The entire town is listed on the National Register of Historic Districts and most of its structures, built between 1880 and 1900 during the area’s mining boom, are still standing.

-My favorite place in town is Ouray’s Hot Springs.
+My favorite place in town is Ouray's Hot Springs.
 After a hard day of hiking nothing is better than soaking in the pools fed by natural hot springs while admiring the red sandstone and granite cliffs towering above town.
 The facility is configured into different pools ranging in temperature from 96-105 degrees and includes a cooler lap swimming section, diving area and kiddie wading pool.
 The adjacent park is a nice place for a picnic.
-Ouray Tourism is located next to the facility.
+The Ouray Visitor Center is located next to the facility.

 A short walk in town to the end of east 8th Avenue will take you to the base of Cascade Falls, the lowest segment of a series of seven waterfalls draining snowmelt from the peaks above town.
-Box Canon Waterfalls and Park, located on CR 361 off Highway 550 just south of Ouray, is an interesting geological formation featuring a 285-ft. waterfall plummeting through a narrow box canyon.
+Box Canyon Waterfalls and Park, located on CR 361 off Highway 550 just south of Ouray, is an interesting geological formation featuring a 285-ft. waterfall plummeting through a narrow box canyon.
 It is worth the entrance fee and the hour or so spent viewing the formation and walking the three interpretive trails.
-Another nice walk is the Uncompahgre River loop, which starts on the west side of town just north of the Hot Springs and meanders along the river to Ouray's northern border.
+Another nice walk is the Uncompahgre River trail, which starts on the west side of town just north of the Hot Springs and meanders along the river to Ouray's northern border.

 There is plenty to do around Ouray if you decide to take a day off from hiking.
 Most people drive the Million Dollar Highway, the 24 miles section of the San Juan Skyway between Ouray and Silverton.
 The route traverses jaw dropping scenery littered with mining relics and climbs over 11,018-ft Red Mountain Pass.
 A full day needs to be allocated to drive the entire San Juan Skyway.
 This trip is better done as part of an extended trip with overnight stops in Silverton and Telluride.